EPajares/docker-postgis/HOWTO.md

 ### 1. Build and push docker image

 * First of all you need to build this image.
 I've provide docker image for this purpose, it should work fine on any system.
 The only problem - building time.
-Image building consist from several stage: plv8builder, pgroutingBuilder, libsBuilder, boostBuilder and final stage - the main one.
+Image building consists from several stage: plv8builder, pgroutingBuilder, libsBuilder, boostBuilder and final stage - the main one.
 Some of these stage can take a lot of time - near 1 hr.
 On digital ocean droplet you provide for me - libsBuilder stage take more that 50 minutes.
-Because of this I recomment to build these "long-lasting" stages as separate image and then just call them during buildin main docker image.
+Because of this I recommend to build these "long-lasting" stages as separate image and then just call them during building main docker image.
 This will save a lot of time during future builds.

     Build docker image: